 The major project demonstrates the student's ability to sustain a full-length line of research and argument.
 It should contribute by advancing the conversation in areas related to expositional preaching.

-Master of Theology

-Brett Williams, Director
+Master of Theology Brett Williams, Director

-All courses are three (3) credit hours.
-Consult the program curriculum charts in the Academic Programs section of this catalog for courses required in each degree program.
+All courses are four (4) credit hours (with the exception of RS 800 which is 2 credit hours).
+Consult the Program Structure for the Th.M. program in the Academic Programs section of this catalog for course requirements.